MTG/musical-bridges-makam-tools/README.md

 Even though the listener may not be aware of the small interval lengths and the ascending descending characteristic of the Makam Music, seeing the melody visualized on the melody line will give them a better appreciation.

-Moreover, the listener can play along with the melody using the computer keyboard which is mapped to the pitches of the melody and loop any section using the loop button above the canvas.# makam-following
+Moreover, the listener can play along with the melody using the computer keyboard which is mapped to the pitches of the melody and loop any section using the loop button above the canvas.

+These tools were developed in the [**Musical Bridges**](https://www.upf.edu/web/musicalbridges) project, carried out at the Music Technology Group, Universitat Pompeu Fabra, Barcelona, with the support of Recercaixa, a programme by "la Caixa" Foundation in collaboration with ACUP (Catalan Association of Public Universities).